All-Of-Us-Mods/MiraAPI/README.md

 - Roles
 - Options
 - Gamemodes
+- Assets
 - HUD Elements
 - Compatibility

-Mira API striv  es to be simple and easy to use, while also using as many base game elements as possible.
+Mira API strives to be simple and easy to use, while also using as many base game elements as possible.
 The result is a less intrusive, better modding API that covers general use cases.

 # Usage